pcarrasco23/safescore-dataimport/README.md

 Would you like to see more security?
 More testage?
 Faster performance?
 Better scalability?
 Better logging?
 I welcome any meaningful contributions that acheive those goals! go ahead and click the "Fork me on Github" link to start contributing.

-Once you have the source code forked below are the dependencies for the application to work:
+Once you have the source code forked below are the dependencies for the application to work.
+Below are installation instructions for Max OS X using HomeBrew.
+Installations for other Linux distributions are nearly the same.

 ## Database